History, tourist information, and nearby accommodation

 UNEXPECTED PLEASURE NO. 1

 The farmhouse at Lower Farm is a 16th century thatched dream.
-It's the kind of place all romantic traveler's hope to find but seldom do.
+It's the kind of place all romantic traveller's hope to find but seldom do.
 Ancient beams and polished brass, lovely antiques, fresh flowers, and fireplaces in almost every room - everything to ensure solid comfort.

 UNEXPECTED PLEASURE NO. 2